Too much sex in a relationship

 If there's too much sex, there's probably not a whole lot of time for the other stuff, which is where relationship compatibility really comes into play.

-Diana from Ashburn Age: 21.
+Diana from Fairfield Age: 21.
 I would like to meet a reliable, business and not married man of my years.
 I'm charming and funny.